 Today, schools don’t teach children how to thrive in the modern world; they teach children how to be good workers for an outdated one.

 As Jim Kwik, Author of Mindvalley’s Superbrain Program explains, “School teaches you what to learn, but there are zero classes on how to learn.”

-That’s why at Mindvalley University City Campus, we’ve created kids and teens’ programs that cover topics not taught by traditional school systems.
+That’s why at Mindvalley University, we’ve created kids and teens’ programs that cover topics not taught by traditional school systems.
 Topics like entrepreneurship, mindful living, emotional intelligence, and nutrition.

-In the video above, parents explain why they decided to bring their children to Mindvalley University City Campus and why providing the community is just as important as the curriculum.
+In the video above, parents explain why they decided to bring their children to Mindvalley University and why providing the community is just as important as the curriculum.

 How Mindvalley University Is Changing Modern Education